elanalynn/elanalynn/README.md

 ### Hi there 👋

-My name is Elana and I'm a software engineer!
+My name is Elana and I'm a software engineer.

 ### 🔭 I’m currently...
-- 🛍 Working at Shopify
+- 🏰 Working at Shopify 🛍
-- 🏠 Staying home
+- 🏠 Staying home 😷
-- 📖 Writing a novel
+- 📖 Writing a novel 🖋
-- 🖼 Making art
+- 🖼 Making art 🎨

-### 🛠 Languages and tools...
-- JS, TS, React, Angular, CSS/SCSS
-- Ruby/Rails, Node, Express, Python
-- SQL, REST, GraphQL, Apollo
-- Jenkins, CircleCI, Heroku, AWS

 ### 🤩 I'm excited about..
 -  💙 Design Systems